mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-one-benefits.md

  * Header View: CollectionView supports header
  * Footer View: CollectionView also support
  * [Scroll To:](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/scrolling) Use the `ScrollTo` method to scroll an item in the collection into view.
- * Seperator Item: CollectionViews do not have
+ * Seperator Item: CollectionViews do not have them

 ## Summary